 - Move to your Assignments ([+]) menu within G Hub.

 - Right-click anywhere inside it.

-Can You Change Led Color When G Shift is Active?
+Can You Change LED Color When G Shift is Active?

 One of G Shift’s best features is its ability to customize colors independently of gameplay.
-Using Logitech Gaming Software, you can set up lighting profiles that are separate from what G Shift does on a mouse (G Shift can apply colors or macros during gameplay, but users must configure colors during setup).
+Using Logitech Gaming Software, you can set up lighting profiles separate from what G Shift does on a mouse (G Shift can apply colors or macros during gameplay, but users must configure colors during setup).